sawicki-rafal/git-course/COURSE.md

 0. [Learn how to write a git commit message](lessons/how-to-write-a-git-commit-message.md)
 1. Setup [SSH for GitHub account](lessons/ssh-for-github.md)
 2. Checkout this **repo** and make yourself familiar with [the example application](README.md).
 Please run & try it!
+3. Implement User Story assigned to you:
+   1. Make a feature branch
+   2. Implement your Story
+   3. Make a Pull Request
+   4. Apply changes
+   5. Enjoy!